d-oliveros/isomorphine/README.md

 Keep in mind, when an API endpoint is called from the server, there's no `req` object being passed to the function calls, so you must validate sensitive paths in an earlier stage.

-Check the [this](https://github.com/d-oliveros/isomorphine/tree/master/examples/basic) for an example app.

 ### API

-`isomorphine.proxy(dir)` - Creates a proxied isomorphic API using the base directory `dir` that will let you use your server's API endpoints as plain functions.
+* `isomorphine.proxy(dir)` - Creates an isomorphic API using the base directory `dir` that will let you use your server's API endpoints as plain functions.

 ### Configuration